 How to Use Pipes and Named Pipes in Linux (with Examples)

 Pipes are one of Linux’s and Unix-like operating systems’ most valuable command-line capabilities.
-Pipes are utilized in a variety of applications.
-If you look at any Linux command line article, you’ll notice that pipes appear frequently.
+They are utilized in a variety of applications.
+If you look at any Linux command-line article, you’ll notice that pipes appear frequently.

 The vertical bar symbol | denotes a pipe.
 Because of the pipe, you can take the output from one command and feed it to another command as input.